Ko11e/Ludo-Game/README.md

 ##### Movment after the first round and a corret movment
 After the die have been rolled the user are able to select the pawn that it what to move by clicking on the pawn on the board.
 When a pawn is selected the pawn will move the number of squers that are displayed on the die.
 The user should not be able to select its opponent's pawn.
 To test this preformens a pawn on the field that is threi own have been selected and tryed to select the opponents pawn as well.
 ###### What occur
-The website functioned as intended and the pawn moved the number that was displayed on the die.
+The website functioned as intended and the selected pawn moved the number that was displayed on the die.
 When a opponents pawn was selected nothing happen which has expected.
 The website did not display any error messages or crashed.

 ##### Movment when a pawn is at home is selected
 If the dice does show a one or a six the user are not able to move a pawn that are at the home.
 If a pawn is selected an alert message apear saying that the user are not able to selcet this pawn or any pawn that are in the home and is referred to select a pawn on the field.
 This alert messange will apear everytime you select a pawn in the home if you have pawns on the field.
 This was tested by repetetly clicking on a pawn that was in the home eventhough a pawn was on the field.